soumikiith/soumikiith.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
 I am a Computer Science PhD student in IIT Hyderabad.
-Tell the world about yourself.
 I work in programming languages, High Performance Computing, and systems.
 My research helps programmers build more efficient programs using automated programming tools.

 I am currently pursuing my PhD degree from the IIT Hyderabad, where I am advised by [Dr. Jyothi Vedurada](https://jyothivedurada.github.io/).
 I also have a bachelors from the West Bengal University of Technology (WBUT) in Computer Science and Engineering.